jakemmarsh/react-tour-guide/README.md

 Some basic styling is provided in `/dist/css/tour-guide.css`.
 This can either be included directly in your project, or used as a base for your own custom styles.
 Below, the HTML structure of the tour is also outlined for custom styling.

 The guided tour consists of two main elements for each step: an `indicator` and a `tooltip`.
 An indicator is a flashing element positioned on a specific element on the page, cueing the user to click.
 Upon click, the associated tooltip is triggered which the user must then read and dismiss.

+**Note:** Elements are dynamically positioned by initially setting their `top` and `left` CSS properties to `-1000px`.
+Once they have been initially rendered and measured, they are then positioned correctly.
+Animations on these CSS properties should be avoided.

 ##### Indicator